 Continuation of ACCT 341.
 Accounting for leases, pensions, and income taxes; effect of accounting changes; revenue measurement and income presentation; accounting for partnerships; additional topics related to current developments in financial accounting and reporting.
 Offered fall semester only.
 Prerequisite: ACCT 341.
 3 credits.

 Fraud examination will cover the principles and methodology of fraud detection and deterrence.
 The course includes such topics as skimming, cash larceny, check tampering, register disbursement schemes, billing schemes, payroll and expense reimbursement schemes, non-cash misappropriations, corruption, accounting principles and fraud, fraudulent financial statements, and interviewing witnesses.
 The course includes a focus on current events related to fraudulent activity.
+Offered spring semester only.
 Prerequisite: ACCT 240 or permission of the instructor.
 3 credits.

 Must be approved by the head of the department.
 May be repeated as ACCT 391.
 1-18 credits.